vestrel00/contacts-android/docs/basics/include-only-desired-data.md

 ## Custom data support

-The `include` function supports registered custom data fields, which my be combined with native (non-custom) data fields.
+The `include` function supports registered custom data fields, which my be combined with AOSP (non-custom) data fields.

 By default, not calling the `include` function will include all fields, including custom data.
-However, the below code will include all native fields but exclude custom data;
+However, the below code will include all AOSP fields but exclude custom data;

 ```kotlin
 .include(Fields.all)